-The Commission's vote last month capped off more than two years of engagement and analysis for how best to regulate and license commercial fusion facilities.
-FIA would like to commend the Commission's staff and the Commissioners themselves on their openness and engagement with FIA and other fusion stakeholders during these meetings.
-Throughout this process, the NRC built a better understanding of the technical issues and hazards presented by fusion, and FIA appreciates the willingness of staff to engage with FIA on these issues.
+The Commission's vote last year was a key milestone in what is now more than three years of engagement and analysis for how best to regulate and license commercial fusion facilities.
+FIA would like to commend the NRC staff and the Commissioners themselves on their openness and engagement with FIA and other fusion stakeholders throughout this process.
+The open process succeeded in building a better understanding in the NRC and in the public of the technical issues and hazards presented by fusion and how they are more like particle accelerators than like nuclear fission plants.
+FIA appreciates the willingness of staff to engage with industry and stakeholders on these issues.